hello-jason/portfolio/source/blog/2018-07-07-how-to-setup-wordpress-locally-on-windows-subsystem-for-linux.html.md

 ![Setup UNIX username and password](assets/images/articles/wponwsl_setup-unix-user-account.png)

 This should drop you into a bash shell, inside a command prompt.
-Let's immediately get Ubuntu updating, then we can go get a better terminal.
+Let's immediately get Ubuntu updating, then we can go get a better terminal while that runs.

 First things first, update Ubuntu and outdated packages.